Captain Fantastic (film): Plot

 Ben Cash, his wife Leslie, and their six children live an isolated existence on ten acres in the mountainous Washington wilderness.
-They are left-wing anarchist activists disillusioned by capitalism and American life, who choose to instill survivalist skills and left-wing politics and philosophy in their children.
+They are left-wing anarchist activists disillusioned by capitalism and American life, who choose to instill survivalist skills, left-wing politics and philosophy into their children.

-They educate them to think critically, and train them to be physically fit, athletic, and self-reliant without dependence on modern technology.
-They are raised to coexist with nature, are given unique names, and celebrate Noam Chomsky's birthday instead of Christmas.
-The children are accustomed to reading many forms of college-level literature, and, while showing high aptitude and intelligence beyond their years, they are socially awkward as they have not been socialized with the outside world.
+The children are encouraged to develop critical-thinking skills and physical fitness, and are taught self-reliance with limited reliance on modern technology.
+They are raised to live in close proximity to nature, given individual names, and celebrate Noam Chomsky's birthday rather than Christmas.
+They are exposed to a range of college-level literature and demonstrate advanced intellectual abilities for their ages.
+However, their limited interaction with the outside world contributes to difficulties in socializing with people beyond their immediate family.

 Ben has been raising the children on his own while Leslie is hospitalized in New Mexico for bipolar disorder, away from her family and near her wealthy elitist parents.
 She dies by suicide while undergoing treatment, and Ben learns that her father, Jack Bertrang, plans to hold a Christian burial, despite Leslie being a philosophical Buddhist who abhorred religion.
-Ben tries to persuade Jack to honor Leslie's wish to be cremated, to no avail, and Jack forbids Ben from attending the funeral, threatening to have him arrested if he comes.
-Ben initially decides not to go and prevents his children from doing so, but then changes his mind, driving his children across the country on a repurposed school bus.
+Ben tries to persuade Jack to honor Leslie's wish to be cremated, to no avail, and Jack forbids Ben to attend the funeral, threatening to have him arrested if he comes.
+Ben initially decides not to go and prevents his children from doing so, but then changes his mind, driving his children across the country in a repurposed school bus.

 The family briefly stays at the home of Ben's sister, Harper.
 She and her husband try to convince Ben that the children should attend school to receive a conventional education; Ben quizzes Harper's children and his children on various topics, such as the Bill of Rights, showing that his children are far better educated than Harper's.

 Ben arrives at Leslie's funeral with their children against Jack's wishes and reads her will, which instructs her family to cremate her and flush her ashes down a toilet, in the hopes of convincing Jack to honor her wishes, only for Jack to have him forcibly removed from the church.
 Angered by Jack's refusal to honor Leslie's wishes, Ben follows the funeral procession to the cemetery, planning to intervene, despite a police presence and Jack's threat to have him arrested.
 Ben only relents at his children's insistence that they cannot lose both of their parents.